 Website owners – don’t get caught by these email scams

-A simple test to find out if such an email is bona fide is to check who it is sent from.
+A simple test to find out if an email you receive about your domain name or email serve is bona fide is to check who it is sent from.
 You should only be receiving domain or website-related messages from your hosting company or your domain registrar.
 The hosting company runs the servers that store your website data, and the registrar is the company that handles your domain name registration.
 The hosting company and registrar might be the same company, but sometimes they are different.

 But you also need to be careful here because scammers can make their mails look like they’re coming from your host.
 Before following any links in an email, hover your cursor over the link and see what URL appears in the notification window.
 If it goes to some weird address or is not the domain name of your hosting company or registrar, don’t click it.

 Below are two examples of scam emails that have come to us or to our clients.

 2. The Chinese keyword and domain name trademark scam

 You receive a mail from a company (usually Chinese) saying that another company wants to register domains with the same name as yours but different top level domain, e.g. .com, .net, .cn.
 I engaged with the first two such mails I received and it wasn’t clear what they actually wanted from me, but it’s probable that at some stage they would have tried to sell me those other domains so that the “competitor” couldn’t get them.
 Here’s the most recent such mail I received, with the actual domain names hidden: